 - Pain in muscles and/or joints

 List adapted from Mayo Clinic.

-Symptoms tend to occur for about 1 to 7 weeks after first infection, although swelling and aches can last longer.
+Symptoms tend to occur for about one to seven weeks after first infection, although swelling and aches can last longer.
 Conversion sickness can be tough to spot since it often resembles many other things including the flu, a common cold, stress, mono, or other STIs.
 Like the flu, not everyone has the same symptoms and not everyone who contracts HIV will experience conversion sickness.
 Worried, that means it's tough to say if your achiness and swollen glands are HIV-related.

 The surest way to confirm or rule out HIV infection is to get tested.
 There are several different tests available, each with different time windows.
 Some tests search blood or oral fluid for the presence of HIV antigens or antibodies produced by the immune system in response to the virus; these tests have a window of about 2 to 3 weeks after exposure to produce reliable results.
 HIV RNA tests are more expensive and complex, but they can produce accurate results as soon as ten days after contracting HIV.
 They’re able to work so quickly because they detect the virus directly, so there is no need to wait until the immune system produces antibodies.
 A re-test at a later date is often recommended after an initial test.
 In the interim, practicing safer sex will reduce further chances of HIV exposure.
 It will help ensure that any test results are still accurate.